yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/README.md

 ## Grokking System Design
+### Standard Design Steps within Interview
+* Step 1: Requirements clarifications
+* Step 2: System interface definition - Define what APIs/Methods are expected from the system
+* Step 3: Back-of-the-envelope estimation - estimate the scale of the system for scaling, partitioning, load balancing and caching
+* Step 4: Defining data model - entities of service, database choose and schema and design
+* Step 5: High-level design - block diagram with 5-6 boxes representing the core components of the system
+* Step 6: Detailed design - dig deeper into two or three components
+* Step 7: Identifying and resolving bottlenecks

 ### System Design Basics
 During designing a large system, investing in scaling before it is needed is generally not a smart business proposition; however, some forethought into the design can save valuable time and resources in the future.
 Core scalable/distributed system concepts include: `Consistent Hashing`, `CAP Theorem`, `Load Balancing`, `Caching`, `Data Partitioning`, `Indexes`, `Proxies`, `Queues`, `Replication`, and choosing between `SQL vs NoSQL`.